saxybois/sm-maprate/README.md

 # sm-maprate
-A plugin that allows to rate a map and synchronize player ratings with a MySQL database
+A SourcePawn plugin that allows to rate a map and synchronize player ratings with a MySQL database

 more detailed readme: coming soon™